rxfatalslash/rxfatalslash/README.md

 ### Hi everyone! 👋

-My name is Aarón and I'm a Network and Computer Systems Administrator, I'm currently studying Cybersecurity and learning some programming languages such as Rust and C.
+My name is Aarón, I'm a Network and Computer Systems Administrator and I have just completed the Cybersecurity Specialization course.
+I`m learning some programming languages such as Rust and C.

 Well, I'm going to tell you a little about myself in a JSON way.